mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ### Scriptural Geography

 There are other geographical descriptions in Enoch that are very consistent with Scripture.
-I've explored this aspect as part of my study on [Terre de Iesso](/speculation-terre-de-iesso).
+I've explored this aspect as part of my study on {% include study-link.html url="/speculation-terre-de-iesso" text="Terre de Iesso" %}.

 ## Footnotes